jogelin/storybook-builders/example/README.md

 Run `ng build my-second-app` to build the project.
 The build artifacts will be stored in the `dist/my-second-app` directory.
 Use the `--prod` flag for a production build.

-### my-first-lib
+### lib-ui

-Run `ng build my-first-lib` to build the project.
-The build artifacts will be stored in the `dist/my-first-lib` directory.
+Run `ng build lib-ui` to build the project.
+The build artifacts will be stored in the `dist/lib-ui` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests